Reflection and Projection on Practice

 You may use your school standards for your course instead.
 Pulling this lesson together will refresh your memory, too.
 It’ll remind you of what you have accomplished and what you still can aim to accomplish before year’s end.

 See a sample a self-reflection you could adapt for your students.
-Here’s a link to one of the Semester I Self-Reflection forms I’ve used.
+Here’s a link to one of the Mid Year Self-Reflection forms I’ve used.
 If you’ve never had your students take a “How Do I Learn?” quiz, consider administering one of the on-line versions.
 Very insightful and enlightening.
 Here’s one.